arc42/docs.arc42.org-site/_pages/section-10.md

 <div class="arc42-help" markdown="1">

 ### Content
-Concretizaion of (sometimes vague or implicit) quality requirements using (quality) scenarios.
+Concretization of (sometimes vague or implicit) quality requirements using (quality) scenarios.

 These scenarios describe what should happen when a stimulus arrives at the system.